pombredanne/centidb/docs/index.rst

 5. Make key/value scheme prefix optional
 6. Make indices work as :py:class:`Collection` observers, instead of hard-wired
 7. Convert :py:class:`Index` to reuse :py:class:`Collection`
+8. User-defined key blob types.
+Allocate a small range from the key encoding to logic that looks up a name for the byte from metadata, then looks up that name in a list of factories registered with the store.

 Probably not: